Do Coaches, Instructors & Volunteers Need Background & DBS Checks?

 Let’s take a closer look at how you might decide if your coaches, volunteers or instructors are eligible for checks.

-If your coaches, volunteers or instructors are working with children or young people, then they’re almost certainly eligible for a DBS check.
+If your coaches, volunteers or instructors are working with children or young people, then they may be eligible for a DBS check.

 But if they work with adults, it’s a bit more complicated.
 Usually, coaches, instructors and volunteers will only be eligible for an enhanced check if they’re working with adults who are receiving a certain sort of health or social care.
 And of course, the specific type of activity matters, too.